 - 1. All concerns about the classroom must first be presented to the teacher by the parents, or if the student is mature enough, by the student himself.
 A respectful demeanor is requested at all times. - 2.
-If the problem is not resolved, the parents or student may bring the concern to the Principal, if the student brings the concern, he must have permission from his/her parents to do so. - 3.
+If the problem is not resolved, the parents or student may bring the concern to the Principal or Head of School, if the student brings the concern, he must have permission from his/her parents to do so. - 3.
 If the problem is still not resolved, the parents should appeal the decision in writing to the Board of Directors.

-Parents/Patrons to Principal:
+Parents/Patrons to Head of School:

-- 1. If the parents or patrons have a grievance or dispute about the general operation of the school (apart from the operation of the classrooms), they should bring their concerns to the Principal. - 2.
+- 1. If the parents or patrons have a grievance or dispute about the general operation of the school (apart from the operation of the classrooms), they should bring their concerns to the Head of School. - 2.
 If the situation is not resolved, they should present their concerns in writing to the Board of Directors.